geoffreyyip/stealth-timer/README.md

 # stealth-timer

 phase 1 done!

-Run index.html in your local browser to see the project.
+# note to self

+Quick feature to add: Est time 1 hour.
+Add a local storage object so I can total up hours spent working at end of the day.
+Throw it in as a callback to startNewTimer(null, doThisWhenDone, null).
+Record finished sessions at end of timer. https://developer.mozilla.org/en-US/docs/Web/API/Storage

 # purpose